logstash-plugins/logstash-filter-aggregate/README.md

 ## Aggregate Plugin Options
 - **task_id :**
 The expression defining task ID to correlate logs.
-This value must uniquely identify the task in the system.
+This value must uniquely identify the task.
 This option is required.
 Example value : `"%{application}%{my_task_id}"`